My Beloved Teacher

 10. All thoughts and beliefs are energy and are contagious.
 Everything is energy.

-13. Our only purpose here is to expand and create; though we all have chosen different missions and we have brought our unique gifts and talents to fulfill those missions.
+13. Our only purpose here is to expand and create; though we all have chosen different life missions and we have brought our unique gifts and talents to fulfill those missions.

 15. In order to live a life of unlimited freedom and conscious creation, the ego needs to go through some type of death and rebirth so it can surrender its need to control, and release its past, stories, roles, identity and any existing programming.
 Some refer to this as spiritual awakening – aka awakening to our True Self, the part of us that is an extension of Source Energy.
 To see through the illusions and have access to the infinite wisdom of the True Self, we must first wake up from the dream.